 Life hasn’t been easy for savers looking for high interest accounts over the last few years.
 But the difference between the best and the worst savings accounts is still significant.

-And New Individual Savings Account (NISA) rules, which allow you to shelter up to £15,000 from the taxman in cash, are a godsend – as you get to keep every penny of the interest you earn.
+And the fact you can shelter up to £15,240 from the taxman in cash this tax year is a godsend – as you get to keep every penny of the interest you earn.

 Here’s our guide to the best high interest accounts that you can use to grow your savings pot.

 If you are a UK taxpayer, you have to pay income tax on interest earned from your savings in line with your usual rate – which means losing say, 20% or 40% of your return.

 But, as cash ISAs allow you to earn interest tax-free, it always makes sense to max out your ISA allowance before stashing money into a standard savings account.